raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 #### Syscalls

-Syscalls are functions made available to the actor as WASM imports, allowing it to interact with the outer environment, and to call complex operations that are more performant to implement in native land (e.g. cryptographic primitives).
+Syscalls are functions made available to the actor as Wasm imports, allowing it to interact with the outer environment, and to call complex operations that are more performant to implement in native land (e.g. cryptographic primitives).